Mallik-G/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

 8. You have now successfully created a **Ubuntu Virtual Machine** on Azure.

 ### 1.3 SSH to VM using Public IP

-In this exercise, You'll be accessing the Ubuntu virtual machine deployed earlier through SSH.
+In this exercise, You will be accessing the Ubuntu virtual machine deployed earlier through SSH.
 We will be using **Cloud Shell** for this.

 1. Launch **Cloud Shell** if not running already and run following command to list down the VMs running in your lab environment.